2020 Ditrău xenophobic incident: January

 After being threatened, the Sri Lankans moved to a house in Lăzarea, a neighbouring village.
 The owner of the house there was also threatened, so both workers started looking for a house in Gheorgheni.
 The same day, the inhabitants of Ditrău announced their intention to protest during a town council meeting.
 The 200 locals continued protesting in the courtyard of a church, where the chaplain organized a meeting on the fate of the Székelys and the injustices suffered by them.
 After that, he led the group to the building in which the town council meeting was held, but due to limited space and the busy schedule of those who attended the meeting, the protest was postponed to 1 February.
 Afterwards, the protesters went back to the church.

-The first to react was the mayor of the commune, who involved in mediating the situation and urged people to calm, and the employers of the company.
+The first to react were the mayor of the commune, who urged calm and tried to mediate the situation, and the employers.
 The directors of the company, ignoring the locals, stated that they would continue to work with Sri Lankans.
 The company's other workers, including some who had worked abroad, supported them as well.
-However, locals did not relent, beginning to boycott the company's revenue under the argument that "bread is made by foreigners".
+However, locals did not relent, beginning to boycott the company's, thus affecting its revenue, complaining that "bread is made by foreigners".
 In fact, the sales of the bakery dropped by 30%.
-Furthermore, hundreds of racist and hate comments continued to be posted on Facebook.
+Furthermore, hundreds of racist and hateful comments continued to be posted on Facebook.